Timothée Chalamet

-Early life and education
+Early life

-Timothée Chalamet was born on December 27, 1995, in Manhattan, and grew up in the federally subsidized artists' building Manhattan Plaza in Hell's Kitchen under the Mitchell–Lama program.
-His older sister, Pauline Chalamet, is an actress.
-His mother, Nicole Flender, is a third-generation New Yorker, of half Russian Jewish and half Austrian Jewish descent.
-She is a real estate agent at the Corcoran Group, and a former Broadway dancer.
-Flender earned her bachelor's degree in French from Yale University, and has been a French teacher and dance teacher.
-His French father, Marc Chalamet, is an editor for the UNICEF and New York correspondent for Le Parisien.
-Marc is from Nîmes and is of Protestant background.
-Chalamet's paternal grandmother, who had moved to France, was originally from Brantford, Ontario.
-On his mother's side, he is a nephew of husband-and-wife filmmakers and producers Rodman Flender and Amy Lippman.
+Timothée Hal Chalamet was born on December 27, 1995, and grew up in the New York City neighborhood of Hell's Kitchen.
+He and his parents lived in a rental apartment in Manhattan Plaza, a federally subsidized building reserved for artists under the Mitchell–Lama program.
+(Note: Attributed to multiple references:) His mother, Nicole Flender, is of Russian Jewish and Austrian Jewish descent.
+She has worked as a Broadway dancer, dance teacher and French teacher, and is currently a real estate agent.
+(Note: Attributed to multiple references:) Chalamet's father, Marc Chalamet, is from Nîmes, France.
+He is a New York correspondent for the Paris newspaper Le Parisien and an editor for UNICEF.
+(Note: Attributed to multiple references:) Chalamet's paternal grandmother was originally from Brantford, Ontario.
+On his mother's side, Chalamet is a nephew of Rodman Flender and Amy Lippman, a husband-and-wife filmmaking duo.
+His older sister, Pauline Chalamet, is an actress, and has described their family as being "very middle-class".

-Chalamet is bilingual in English and French, (Note: On The Graham Norton Show, Chalamet said that his French, while fluent, is "not perfect".) and holds dual United States and French citizenship due to his French father.
+Chalamet is bilingual in English and French, (Note: On The Graham Norton Show, Chalamet said that his French, while fluent, is "not perfect".) and holds dual United States and French citizenship.
 Growing up, Chalamet spent summers in Le Chambon-sur-Lignon, a small French village two hours from Lyon, at the home of his paternal grandparents.
-He stated that his time in France led to cross-cultural ambiguities over his identity.
-Chalamet attended PS 87 William T. Sherman School for elementary school, and MS 245 The Computer School for middle school, later transferring to the selective Delta program at MS 54 Booker T. Washington Middle School, which he described as miserable due to the lack of a creative outlet within the school's academically rigorous environment.
+He attended PS 87 William T. Sherman School for elementary school, and MS 245 The Computer School for middle school, later transferring to the selective Delta program at MS 54 Booker T. Washington Middle School.
+He described his experience at the school as "miserable" due to the lack of a creative outlet within the school's academically rigorous environment.